clintcparker/clintcparker.github.com/_posts/2022-02-24-rdp-tunnels.md

 - You have administrator access to both machines
 - You are comfortable with the command line on both systems
-- You have VSCode installed on both machines
+- You have [VSCode](https://code.visualstudio.com) installed on both machines
-- You're aware of the concept of SSH
+- You're aware of the concept of [SSH](https://en.wikipedia.org/wiki/Secure_Shell)
-- You have a cloudflare account and a website there
+- You have a [Cloudflare](https://www.cloudflare.com) account and a website there
 - You're using [brew](https://brew.sh)

 #### Assumptions About This Guide